envoyproxy/data-plane-api/docs/root/api-v1/http_filters/gzip_filter.rst

     "name": "gzip",
     "config": {
       "memory_level": "...",
+      "content_length": "...",
       "compression_level": "...",
       "compression_strategy": "...",
+      "content_type": "...",
+      "disable_on_etag": "...",
+      "disable_on_last_modified": "...",
       "window_bits": "...",
-      "content_length": "...",
-      "content_type": "...",
-      "no_proxied_request": "...",
-      "no_vary": "...",
+      "disable_vary": "...",
-      "take_ownership": "..."
     }
   }

 memory_level
   *(optional, integer)* Value from 1 to 9 that controls the amount of internal memory used by zlib.
   Higher values use more memory, but are faster and produce better compression results.
+Default value is 5.

+content_length
+  *(optional, integer)* Minimum response length, in bytes, which will trigger compression.
-Default value is 8.
+  Default value is 30.

 compression_level
   *(optional, string)* Allows adjusting zlib's compression level.
 This setting will affect